 Bonded lubricant coating is the most common coating product for achieving a dry, self-lubricating film on metal surfaces.
-These are solid lubricant dispersed in a continuous matrix of a binder and attached to a surface.
+These are solid lubricants dispersed in a continuous matrix of a binder and attached to a surface.
 A typical formulation is composed of moly up to 80% and other lubricating additives, binder and a carrier liquid.

 Bonded lubricant coatings can be applied by several methods like by spray machine or in a convenient aerosol form.
 Coating thickness and uniformity is critical to optical performance, typical thickness ranges from 8 to 18 µm.

 The Moly used in lubricants is the purified form of the mineral molybdenite.
-Moly is having high load carrying capacity of about 2,50,000 psi (ASTM 2625 B) and wear life of 250 min (ASTM 2625 A) which provides coefficient of friction of 0.19 as static and 0.16 as kinetic (ASTM D 1894).
+Moly is having a high load carrying capacity of about 2,50,000 psi (ASTM 2625 B) and a wear life of 250 min (ASTM 2625 A) which provides a coefficient of friction of 0.19 as static and 0.16 as kinetic (ASTM D 1894).